Did You Know…that high-fat and high-sugar diets erode cognitive function?

 The mice were all young, and scientists hypothesize that the effects of a high-sugar or high-fat diet on brain health may be even more distinct in older mice or in people with already compromised gastrointestinal health.

+There are a plethora of legitimate scientific studies on humans that attest to the dangers of high-fat or high-sugar diets on gut health and overall health.
+The first step to healing your gut is to cut out the unhealthy fats and sugars.
+This means saying goodbye to refined sugars, artificial sweeteners, and simple carbohydrates, as well as trans fats and too many saturated fats.
 Replace these unhealthy staples of the Western diet with natural sugars such as honey, and healthy fats like monounsaturated fats, polyunsaturated fats, and omega-3s.
 Eat whole, unprocessed foods.
 That means staying away from anything that comes in a box, as well as low- and non-fat creations sweetened with Frankenstein artificial sweeteners.
 Get back to the basics, and cook with coconut and avocado oil, and dress your foods with healthy olive oil.
-Treat yourself to a weekly excursion to your local farmers market and you’re sure to find all the foods you need for a healthy gut and brain.
+Treat yourself to a weekly excursion to your local farmers market and you’re sure to find all the foods you need for a healthy gut and brain. |